 Every advertising campaign is a ‘win some, lose some’ situation though.posted over 4 years ago

-this is a great example of why aa is just flat-out raunch:posted about 4 years ago
+this is a great example of why aa is just flat-out raunch:posted over 4 years ago

-i know what you mean. but this is what they want. us talking bout their ads. and some people dont care- so they buy the stuffposted about 4 years ago
+i know what you mean. but this is what they want. us talking bout their ads. and some people dont care- so they buy the stuffposted over 4 years ago